German-speaking Representations in Peru

 Consular Protection for EU Citizens Without Their Own Representation

-In third countries, a special case may arise: a home country's embassy is not available on site.
-EU law provides for assistance in this case by the embassy or consulate of another EU member state under the same conditions.
-This regulation concerns consular emergency assistance, not the full replacement of national administrative procedures.
+In third countries, a special case may arise: a home country's own embassy is not available locally.
+EU law provides for assistance in this case by the embassy or consulate of another EU Member State under the same conditions.
+This regulation concerns emergency consular assistance, not the full replacement of national administrative procedures.

 Visas, Schengen, and Jurisdiction in Peru

-Jurisdiction for Schengen visas in practice is determined by the main travel destination.
-The German foreign mission states that it is responsible if Germany is the main travel destination.
-Comparable jurisdictional logic also applies to other Schengen states, each according to their regulations.
+Jurisdiction for Schengen visas is generally determined by the main destination.
+The German foreign mission states it is responsible if Germany is the main destination.
+A similar logic of jurisdiction applies to other Schengen states, each according to their regulations.

 Checklist for Applications and Appointments

-- Document Folder: Originals, copies, photos, and payment receipts as per requirements
+- Document Folder: Originals, copies, photos, and proof of payment as per requirements

 - Jurisdiction: Main travel destination and duration of stay as decision criteria

-- Appointment Logic: Appointment requirement and lead time as a planning factor
+- Appointment Logic: Mandatory appointments and lead time as a planning factor

 - Emergency Plan: Emergency numbers at hand, document copies stored separately